Market Trends That Will Shape the Rest of 2023

 A graph slowly declining in number, which visually demonstrates market trends

-4. Escalating amount of retirees
+4. Escalating Amount of Retirees

 They’ve arrived.
 From now until 2030, 10,000 Baby Boomers will hit retirement age daily.
 Millions of employees are counting down the clock as they prepare to retire officially.